-In 2016, the Board revised the WBMT Bylaws related to the Standing Committee Co-Chairs.
+In 2016, the WBMT Board revised the WBMT Bylaws related to the Standing Committee Co-Chairs.
 There is now greater emphasis on committee leader expectations and reporting committee activities.
 Any interested individual belonging to any (one or more) of the Member Societies is eligible to join these committees; membership is solicited and refreshed periodically.
 Because all WBMT committees are project driven, they meet with varying frequency, usually by teleconference due to international participation.
-WBMT committees also take advantage of relevant, international HCT meetings for in-person dialog as they are attended by many of their members; these international meetings are conducted in both the US (February) and the EU (March - April) annually.
+WBMT committees also take advantage of relevant, international HCT meetings for in-person dialogue as they are attended by many of their members; these international meetings are conducted in both the US (February) and the EU (March - April) annually.

-STANDING COMMITTEE CHAIRS - SERVE ON EXECUTIVE COMMITTEE AND BOARD Accreditation (AHCTA) Joseph (Yossi) Schwartz July 1, 2023 End of second term Donor Issues Committee Nina Worel July 1, 2024 End of second term Donor Issues Committee Thilo Mengling July 1, 2025 End of first term Donor Issues Committee Jörg Halter July 1, 2025 End of first term Education and Dissemination Committee Yoshihisa Kodera July 1, 2023 End of second term Education and Dissemination Committee Adriana Seber July 1, 2025 End of first term Education and Dissemination Committee Damiano Rondelli July 1, 2025 End of first term Graft Processing and Cellular Therapy Committee Syed Osman Ahmed December 31, 2022 End of term Graft Processing and Cellular Therapy Committee Christian Chabannon July 1, 2025 End of first term Patient Advocacy / Advisory Committee Cristóbal Frutos July 1, 2023 End of first term Patient Advocacy / Advisory Committee Carmem Bonfim July 1, 2025 End of first term Transplant Center / Recipient Issues Committee Yoshiko Atsuta July 1, 2023 End of second term Transplant Center / Recipient Issues Committee Dietger Niederwieser July 1, 2023 End of second term Transplant Center / Recipient Issues Committee Laurent Garderet July 1, 2025 End of first term Global Emergencies / Nuclear Accident Management Committee Ray Powles July 1, 2024 End of second term Global Emergencies / Nuclear Accident Management Committee Shahrukh Hashmi July 1, 2023 End of first term Global Emergencies / Nuclear Accident Management Committee Nada Hamad July 1, 2025 End of first term WHO Liaison Committee Hildegard Greinix July 1, 2025 End of term
+l A Accreditation (AHCTA) Amal Alseraihy Alharbi July 1, 2026 End of first term Accreditation (AHCTA) Yoshiko Atsuta July 1, 2026 End of first term Donor Issues Committee Nina Worel July 1, 2024 End of second term Donor Issues Committee Thilo Mengling July 1, 2025 End of first term Donor Issues Committee Jörg Halter July 1, 2025 End of first term Education and Dissemination Committee Adriana Seber July 1, 2025 End of first term Education and Dissemination Committee Damiano Rondelli July 1, 2025 End of first term Education and Dissemination Committee Dietger Niederwieser July 1, 2026 End of first term Graft Processing and Cellular Therapy Committee Christian Chabannon July 1, 2025 End of first term Graft Processing and Cellular Therapy Committee Ibrahim Yakoub-Agha July 1, 2026 End of first term Patient Advocacy / Advisory Committee Cristóbal Frutos July 1, 2026 End of second term Patient Advocacy / Advisory Committee Carmem Bonfim July 1, 2025 End of first term Transplant Center / Recipient Issues Committee Laurent Garderet July 1, 2025 End of first term Transplant Center / Recipient Issues Committee Yoshihisa Kodera July 1, 2026 End of first term Global Emergencies / Nuclear Accident Management Committee Ray Powles July 1, 2024 End of second term Global Emergencies / Nuclear Accident Management Committee Shahrukh Hashmi July 1, 2026 End of second term Global Emergencies / Nuclear Accident Management Committee Nada Hamad July 1, 2025 End of first term WHO Liaison Committee Hildegard Greinix July 1, 2025 End of term Nurses Standing Committee Reguia Belkhedim July 1, 2026 End of first term

-3.0 STANDING COMMITTEE ANNUAL REPORTS AND ACCOMPLISHMENTS IN 2022
+3.0 STANDING COMMITTEE ANNUAL REPORTS AND ACCOMPLISHMENTS IN 2023